Cloudflare provider

 - Wrangler authenticated for the target account.

-- Docker or a Docker-compatible daemon available to Wrangler for image builds.
+- Docker (or a Docker-compatible daemon) available to Wrangler for image builds.

-- Deployed Crabbox runner from
+- The deployed Crabbox runner from

-worker/wrangler.cloudflare.jsonc. - Worker secret
+worker/wrangler.cloudflare.jsonc. - The Worker secret

 CRABBOX_RUNNER_TOKEN. - CLI-side